o-p-n/infra/README.md

 ## DEPLOYING

 Deploying updates involves the following process (per environment "stack"):
-1. declare the relevant stack passphrase.
+1. declare the relevant stack passphrase and Kubernetes configuration.
    > Export the relevant passphrase in the `PULUMI_CONFIG_PASSPHRASE` environment variable
+   > Export the relevant config path in the `KUBECONFIG` environment variable

 2. deploy the `projects/o-p-n.k8s` project:
    ```bash